luckuless/DevelopmentBooks/README.md

 - discountedPrice: the final price after the discount is applied in EUR

 ### TODO
-Refactor code to allow the system to differentiate between different discount codes and apply them correctly
+Refactor code to allow the system to differentiate between different discount codes for different series and apply them correctly.